hxlnt/nobadmemories.com/src/render/posts/my-ten-most-influential-nes-games-8-barbie.html.md

 ![Weird Dreams](/img/weirddreamsamiga2.png)

-The references to Dali here (and perhaps a pajama set modeled after Picasso harlequin attire?) are just... yup.
+The references to Dali in this game (and a pajama set modeled after Picasso harlequin attire, perhaps?) are just... yup.
 Yup.
 Good.

 ![Harlequin's Family](/img/harlequin.jpg)